 Similar to blog monetization methods , people can pay you to mention their products and services, either in your video or where your video is displayed.
 By paying you -- the creator -- for the mention, the sponsor gains exposure to a whole new audience.

 For example, Blue Apron paid AsapSCIENCE to sponsor one of their channel episodes in exchange for a product mention in an episode and promo link in the description text.

 As a result, AsapSCIENCE subscribers were exposed to Blue Apron’s service and promo offer as they watched, and since videos don’t have an expiration date, the exposure continues paying for itself over the long-term, even after the offer itself has expired.

 In addition to selling access to your individual videos and audience, a third option is to sell access to your video portal or library.

 You know how Netflix and Hulu charge you a monthly subscription to access their shows?
 You can do the same and charge a fee for access to your video content library.

-For instance, House of Yoga charges users a monthly subscription fee for unlimited access to their database of video content, which includes instructional videos from qualified yoga teachers.
+For instance, Flex Lessons charges users a monthly subscription fee for unlimited access to their database of video content, which includes a vast library of prerecorded training videos.

-You can follow in House of Yoga’s footsteps by grouping related videos as helpful programs for your audience.
+You can follow in Flex Lesson’s footsteps by grouping related videos as helpful programs for your audience.

 As far as revenue goes -- the larger your video audience, the larger your earning potential.